What to Serve With Zucchini Fritters?

 For this side dish, you’ll need a lot of chopped raw broccoli and a small amount of shredded Parmesan cheese.

-Lastly, drain them off and season them lightly when they’re done cooking.
+Lastly, drain them off and season them lightly after cooking.
 Then top them off with freshly grated Parmesan cheese!

 Leave a Reply